HVAC (Heating, Ventilation and Air Conditioning) spinning blades.

 From regular maintenance to brand-new installations, there is a wide range of HVAC components in a central heating and cooling system.
 Superstition Cooling strives to make HVAC service easy for our customers throughout Phoenix’s East Valley, both on and off the job.

-While there’s generally very little DIY HVAC maintenance and repair work (and it’s important to rely only on a professional), knowing how your system works can help allay major fears or anxiety the next time something goes wrong.
+While there’s generally very little DIY HVAC maintenance and repair work (and it’s important to rely only on a professional), knowing how your system works can help alleviate major fears or anxiety the next time something goes wrong.
 Read on to learn how the main parts of an AC unit and furnace work together to keep you cool in the summer and warm in the winter.

 Core Components of a Central HVAC System